jherskow/csc301-project/README.md

 + Gunicorn
 + Postgres

 We are running everything using docker ( which runs several containers in parallel ).
 You can think of container as a smaller virtual machine.
 Each container is a own machine ( has their own IP ).
 Container can communicate with each other through PORT.
-We use docker-compose to coordinate the connection.
+We use docker-compose to coordinate these connections.

 ![](https://cdn.filestackcontent.com/rJf1U9MTraWZDCJWjQoE)